- Safety and Health Topics

 Autobody Repair and Refinishing

-This section highlights OSHA standards related to autobody repair and refinishing.
+Autobody repair and refinishing is addressed in specific OSHA standards for the general industry.
+This section highlights OSHA standards and documents related to autobody repair and refinishing.

 Frequently Cited Standards